commercelayer/examples/README.md

 ---

 This repository contains example code demos that are not production-ready in most cases.
 We do not encourage you to use the code directly for production development but you can build on them to develop your own ecommerce applications or integrations.
 Our goal here is to provide you with different reference code (accompanied by tutorials) that will show you different ways you can build with Commerce Layer.
-We will constantly add new examples with different technologies and even accept more from our amazing community members, so check back often :).
+We will constantly add new examples with different composable technologies, so check back often :).

-Here are the parent categories of the examples in this repository:
+Here are the parent categories of the examples in this repository for easy navigation:

 - [Authentication](./authentication) — Different ways to implement multi-factor authentication (MFA) or single sign-on authentication (SSO) with Commerce Layer.
 - [CMS](./cms) — Implementation of multi-market ecommerce web stores with top content management systems.